FossMec/Welcome/README.md

 ## 1.1 Frontend

 Frontend is basically what you see, the colors, the animations, the wonderful pictures, people with creativity basically does this.
-It is the most easy of all the projects and the scope and amount of projects for this are very high.
+It is the most easy of all the projects and the scope and amount of projects for frontend development is very high.

 ### Technologies needed: